Bounteous-Inc/scroll/readme.md

 ## License

 Licensed under the MIT License.
 For the full text of the license, view the LICENSE.MD file included with this repository.

-## Browser Support

-This library supports all features and is tested on the following browsers:
-- IE8
-- IE9
-- IE10
-- IE11
-- Edge
-- Chrome
-- Firefox
-- Opera
-- Safari

 ## Acknowledgements